WAIT: qavah. Verb. (Strong’s 6960).

 Waiting for Revenge

-The Israelites, in the time of the Babylonian domination, waited for an immediate, vengeful, reaction from God… but that is not what they got.
+The Israelites, in the time of the Babylonian domination, waited for an immediate, vengeful, reaction from God… but that was not what they got.
 When God didn’t immediately strike their enemies dead, they wondered if they had been rejected by YHWH:

 Have You completely rejected Judah?
 Or have You loathed Zion?
 Why have You stricken us so that we are beyond healing?